 I enjoy serving Christ in any measure I can.
 I have a heart for the nations, youth, and people with disabilities.
 As Matt Chandler said, I want to be “spiritually worn out for the kingdom of God.”
 I look forward to continuing to grow as I enter into this role to help start a new IFI ministry at Ohio Wesleyan University and planning trips and scavenger hunts for students in God’s creation.

 As I venture into this new chapter of ministry, the Lord is forming my skills into a river.
 Then the Lord opened my eyes to combine my skills with camp ministry and my naturalists skills.
 I’m really excited to be able to share my passion of God’s creation and apologetics with students.
-I’m also excited to see to see how God works to provide as He has and always will!
+Also I have been able to use my basic mechanical skills to help students with their cars and pray for them, recently helping a student patch a tire!
+I’m excited to see how God works to provide as He has and always will!
 I yearn to spread the Gospel and love of Christ in any way.
 Pray that I will always have “hard feet and a soft heart” for spreading His word and truth (quote by Jackie Pullinger).